 sudo apt remove pycharm-education

-Moreover, if you do not plan on re-installing PyCharm or using the JetBrains PPA for other products, you can remove the repository and GPG key with these commands:
+Then, if you do not plan to reinstall PyCharm or use other JetBrains products from this repository, remove the repository configuration and GPG key:

 sudo snap remove pycharm-community